-25. In this manner the administrator would be likely to arrive at the same type of overall programme for children, involving both protection and preparation for life, that has logically evolved--although in an altogether different order-from a consideration of the rights of the child.
+23. In this manner the administrator would be likely to arrive at the same type of overall programme for children, involving both protection and preparation for life, that has logically evolved--although in an altogether different order--from a consideration of the rights of the child.
 Among these rights, the right to survival is naturally taken as the most basic, and this has led to extensive efforts to reduce infant mortality.
-At the end of the Second World Wa , a number of maternal and child health services in the developing countries were concentrating very much on midwifery.
+At the end of the Second World War, a number of maternal and child health services in the developing countries were concentrating very much on midwifery.
 Since then, there has been a movement to extend health protection to the infant and to the vulnerable weanling and pre-school child, to improve the nutrition of young children, and to bring endemic diseases under control.
 Day-care centres for the children of working mothers and special programmes for other children who cannot receive the full care they

 9/ Conference of African States on the Development of Education in Africa, 1961 UNESCO Final Report, (UNESCO/ED/181). need in the home are measures that are being undertaken to fulfil the child's right to protection during his tender years.
-Although about half the children of primary school age in the developing countries still do not attend school, progress has been made towards the goal of universal primary education as a first step towards fulfilling the child's general right to an education which will 'enable him, on a basis of equal opportunity, to develop his abilities . . . and to become a useful member of society". $\frac{10}{}$
+Although about half the children of primary school age in the developing countries still do not attend school, progress has been made towards the goal of universal primary education as a first step towards fulfilling the child's general right to an education which will "enable him, on a basis of equal opportunity, to develop his abilities . . . and to become a useful member of society". $\frac{10}{}$

 24. Thus the approach of the economist concerned over shortages of trained personnel and that of the person concerned with the rights of the child as an individual tend, in the long run, to meet on a common ground of action.
-Philosophically, too, they are not so opposed as they might seem, for the rights of the child are very incompletely served by "saving a life" during infancy or earl idhood but never developing its potentials, including the potential for satis tying work.
+Fhilosophically, too, they are not so opposed as they might seem, for the rights of the child are very incompletely served by "saving a life" during infancy or early childhood but never developing its potentials, including the potential for satisfying work.

-THE CONCEPT OF BALANCED ECONCMIC AND SOCIAL DEVELOPMENT IN REGARD TO CHILDREN AND YOUTH
+THE CONCEPT OF BALANCED ECONOMIC AND SOCIAL DEVELOPMENT IN REGARD TO CHILDREN AND YOUTH

-3. Programmes designed to improve the condition of children are considered to the social development programmes.
-The final object of economic development and if social development is the same: a better life.
-Economic development contribute to this indirectly by providing the means.
-Social programmes--health, education and social welfare services, among others--contribute to this end directly by helping people to make the best use of the means available to improve their, lives is well as by fitting them better for economic activity.
+25. Programmes designed to improve the condition of children are considered to be social development programmes.
+The final object of economic development and of social development is the same: a better life.
+Economic development contributes to this indirectly by providing the means.
+Social programmes--health, education and social welfare services, among others--contribute to this end directly by helping people to make the best use of the means available to improve their lives, as well as by fitting them better for economic activity.

-26. Planning for economic development alone will not ensure the development of a sountry.
-The development programme, and especially those aspects relating to the sount of the sound of the
+26. Planning for economic development alone will not ensure the development of a country.
+The development programme, and especially those aspects relating to children and youth, needs to have regard to their future role as parents, responsible citizens, and participants in the cultural life of society.

-Declaration of the Rights of the Child (General Assembly resolution 1386
+$\frac{10}{\text{Declaration of the Rights of the Child}}$ (General Assembly resolution 1386 (XIV), Principle 7).

-27: The Economic and Social Council, and later the General Assembly, suggested that genuine progress, that is to say progress in human terms, could best be ensured by balanced and coordinated economic and social developments. $\frac{11}{1}$ In envelopment country, it will be a delicate task to maintain a balance.
-There is no need to maintain it too precisely, for the tensions arising from a certain imbalance balance may serve as a spur to development efforts.
+27. The Economic and Social Council, and later the General Assembly, suggested that genuine progress, that is to say progress in human terms, could best be ensured by balanced and coordinated economic and social developments. $\underline{11}$ / In any given country, it will be a delicate task to maintain a balance.
+There is no need to maintain it too precisely, for the tensions arising from a certain imbalance may serve as a spur to development efforts.
 But too great an imbalance will impede economic and social development alike.